California sheriff says inmates tried to infect themselves

-LOS ANGELES (AP) — A group of inmates at a Los Angeles County jail tried to infect themselves with the coronavirus by sharing a cup of water and a mask and within a week 21 prisoners tested positive, Sheriff Alex Villanueva said Monday.
+LOS ANGELES (AP) — Two groups of inmates at a Los Angeles County jail tried to infect themselves with the coronavirus by sharing water and a mask, and within two weeks 30 prisoners tested positive, authorities said Monday.

-At a briefing, Villanueva showed surveillance videos from two units at the North County Correctional Facility in Castaic.
+At a briefing, Sheriff Alex Villanueva showed surveillance videos from two dormitory units at the North County Correctional Facility in Castaic.

-The footage captured inmates in one unit sharing a cup of hot water and others in a second unit sharing a mask.
+The footage captured inmates in one unit sharing a container of hot water and others in a second unit sniffing a mask.

 The sheriff said the inmates used hot water to try to raise their temperatures just before a nurse checked them.
 An elevated temperature is a symptom for coronavirus.